asotolongo/mv_stats/README.md

 ```

+The "extension" can be used in a postgreSQL instalation whre you can not install extra extension (such us RDS, etc), just must load the scrip `mv_stats--0.1.0.sql` in your database and enjoy it, to remove the "extension" in this case you can use the function `select _mv_drop_objects();`

 IMPORTANT: If you find some bugs in the existing version, please contact to me.

 Anthony R. Sotolongo León
+asotolongo@ongres.com
 asotolongo@gmail.com